 - Customer load imbalance between phases shall not exceed 10% at any time.
 Imbalance shall be defined as the maximum variation from average load per phase.
 (Schedule 70, Rule 19) - In the case of a grid connected load, or for a spot network that serves more than one Customer account, the Point of Common Coupling (PCC) harmonic current content shall be limited to the requirements of IEEE standard 519-2014.
-Generally, the requirement shall be no individual harmonic current content greater than 4.0% (10-minute average) of the maximum load seen at the PCC for the given calendar year, and Total Demand Distortion current no greater than 5.0 % (10-minute average) of maximum load seen at the PCC for the given calendar yearge) of maximum load seen at the PCC for the given calendar year. - For new construction, the Customer's technical representative or electrician must provide Avista with final NEC-estimated load calculations, square footage per floor and how each floor will be utilized before equipment is ordered.
+Generally, the requirement shall be no individual harmonic current content greater than 4.0% (10-minute average) of the maximum load seen at the PCC for the given calendar year, and Total Demand Distortion current no greater than 5.0 % (10-minute average) of maximum load seen at the PCC for the given calendar year. - For new construction, the Customer's technical representative or electrician must provide Avista with final NEC-estimated load calculations, square footage per floor and how each floor will be utilized before equipment is ordered.